A (probably too long) MUSICAL BIOGRAPHY

 Songwriting and Solo CDs

 Shelley began writing songs seriously in the 1990s.
 He writes in a wide variety of genres and styles, reflecting his musical interests over the years.
 He has recorded seven solo CDs of mostly his own material.
-You can read about them, and listen to clips here.

 Other Singers, Shelley’s Songs